END OF THE YEAR 2022 - THANK YOU FROM ECONODE TEAM

 Here is a quick reflection on our journey in 2022.

 The Taranaki Taku Tūranga - Towards Predator-Free Taranaki project is successfully rolling into Year 4.
 We would like to thank IoT Taranaki and Primo Wireless for their support of the project.
-When we visited Taranaki Maunga and Egmont National Park in early December, we noticed an increasing number of birds.
+We noticed an increasing number of birds when we visited Taranaki Maunga and Egmont National Park in early December.
 Listening to their chorus is the most rewarding for us.
 In Auckland, we are beginning to work with the University of Auckland and local enthusiasts to use our IoT devices to monitor the holistic well-being of the environment around Orangihina Park.

 Fifteen thousand SmartTrap nodes have been deployed around New Zealand since 2018.
 This year, we celebrate the Motatapu project on the South Island with support from Central Radio Service (CRS) with network connectivity and communication.
 We watched our nodes in the dashboard during the winter months with excitement.
 The SmartTrap nodes maintain their reliability in performance using sleep mode to minimise their power consumption.